SovereignCloudStack/csctl/docs/design.md

 # Proposal

-We propose a CLI tool called “csmctl”, which stands for cluster-stack-manager-ctl.
+We propose a CLI tool called “csctl”, which stands for cluster-stack-manager-ctl.
 This CLI tool should take over all manual work from a developer implementing cluster stacks that can be taken over.
 The developer should concentrate only on implementing the cluster stacks themselves.

 There will be still a certain way of dealing with “cluster stack-specific” jobs, e.g. following a certain templating pattern.
 This is necessary, as the configuration and Helm Charts that developers implement are very generic.